Applying for Residency

 - The Department does not discriminate on the basis of gender, race, age, religion, color, national origin, disability, sexual orientation or veteran status.

-- Interviewing is conducted early October through mid January.
+- Interviewing is conducted early October through the middle of January.

 - Applications are accepted through ERAS September 15th through December 1st.